touir1/linear-regression-SGD/README.md

 # gradient-descent
-A hardcoded gradient descent with python
+A gradient descent implementation with python